 If the vendor says the fault is not covered by the product warranty, you may still have a valid claim thanks to the Consumer Sales Act.

 If you wish to make a claim, you should first raise the issue with the vendor.
-If you fail to come to an agreement, you may lodge your case with the Consumer Council or the relevant complaints board.
+If you fail to come to an agreement, you may lodge your case with the The Consumer Authority or the relevant complaints board.